Hjdskes/powersave/README.md

 * udev
 * udisks

-Just run `make install` as root to install the script and udev rules.
+Just run `make install` as root to install the script and the udev rules.

 Usage
 -----

-Once the script is installed, one can run `powersave true|false` and the powersaving will kick in.
-The udev rule will automatically run these commands depending on battery state (Charging, discharging).
-The other udev rule will also enable|disable CD polling by udisks, depending on battery state.
+Once the script is installed, one can run `powersave true | false` and the powersaving will kick in.
+The udev rule will automatically run these commands depending on the battery state (Charging, discharging).
+The other udev rule will also enable or disable CD polling by udisks, depending on the battery state.

 Configuration
 -------------